SaaStacked/saastack/CONTRIBUTING.md

 * A 'release' in this project will contain one or more 'entries', and each 'entry' may relate to one or more individual 'commits' over some (ideally, short) period of time.
 * However, each 'entry' that we document in each 'release' (in the CHANGELOG) will attempt to describe a larger capability/feature/fix to the template.
 Individual git 'commits' are probably not as important to track for our users, as larger capabilities/features/fixes.
 We expect that our users will need to decide whether to upgrade their copies based on the value of each release, or ignore it.
 * Each 'entry' in the log will declare whether the change is breaking.(Non-breaking entries will not need a designation).
-* If an 'entry' is designated as breaking then it is also accompanied by a detailed explanation about how it breaks previous copies of the template, and what would need to be changed/migrated by our users to incorporate this change into an existing copy of their template.
+* If an 'entry' is designated as breaking, then it is also accompanied by a detailed explanation about how it breaks previous copies of the template, and what would need to be changed/migrated by our users to incorporate this change into an existing copy of their template.
 * All entries are created in the log as soon as work is complete enough, before a 'release' is created.
 Those 'entries' are captured in the `[Unreleased]` section at the top of the log.

 To version a release: